If you came directly to this page you may wish to read an introduction to this section first.

 Anticoli is built on the top of a hill and rather than streets it has steps (which sometimes are cut in the stone of which the hill is made).
 Several buildings show a certain level of wealth, which is confirmed by many coats of arms.

-(left) Portal of Palazzo Carboni (XVIIth century); (centre/right) wandering in the streets of Anticoli
+(left) Portal of Palazzo Carboni (XVIIth century), another small portal is shown in the image used as background for this page; (centre/right) wandering in the streets of Anticoli

 Most of the streets of Anticoli are dedicated to the painters who came to live here and who in some cases fell in love with their model and married her settling in Anticoli (see a page on a family of painters).
 The museum of Anticoli exhibits works of the painters who lived in Anticoli, including Maurice Sterne, an American born in Latvia, who travelled extensively in Europe and Asia (see a painting by Sterne showing Anticoli in the Phillips Collection - it opens in another window).